MarySed/movie-widget/README.md

 If there is a mismatch between API calls and results shown, it is because of client-side filtering of results with insufficient information.

 For reusability, I was curious if it meant reusability throughout the same project, or reusability in external projects.
-In case the focus was on external projects.